 In order for a Company stockholder to nominate an individual for election to the Board, the stockholder must provide written notice of such nomination to the Company's Corporate Secretary, and the notice must be received by the Company's Corporate Secretary at the principal executive offices of the Company no more than 90 days, and no less than 60 days, before the annual meeting; provided, however, that in the event that less than 70 days' notice or prior public disclosure of the date of the meeting is given or made to stockholders, such nomination must be received no later than the close of business on the 10th day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made.
-The notice must set forth as to each person whom the stockholder proposes to nominate for election or re-election as a Director, (1) the name, age, business address and residence address of such person, (2) the principal occupation or employment of such person, (3) the class and number of shares of the Company's Common Stock that are beneficially owned by such person and (4) any other information relating to such person that is required, in each case, pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including without limitation such persons' written consent to being named in the proxy statement as a nominee and to serve as a director if elected).
+The notice must set forth as to each person whom the stockholder proposes to nominate for election or reelection as a Director, (1) the name, age, business address and residence address of such person, (2) the principal occupation or employment of such person, (3) the class and number of shares of the Company's Common Stock that are beneficially owned by such person and (4) any other information relating to such person that is required, in each case, pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including without limitation such persons' written consent to being named in the proxy statement as a nominee and to serve as a director if elected).
 Such notice must also set forth the name and address, as they appear on the Company's books, of the stockholder giving the notice and the class and number of shares of the Company's Common Stock that are beneficially owned by such stockholder.
 In order for a Company stockholder to recommend (as opposed to nominate) a director candidate, the stockholder must provide written notice of such recommendation to the Company's Corporate Secretary at the principal executive offices of the Company.
 The Executive Committee will consider director candidates recommended by stockholders and will consider all candidates for director in the same manner regardless of the source of the recommendation.
+Messrs.
+Holmes, Dillard, III and Ms. Mahaffy, all of whom have been nominated by the Board for election at the Annual Meeting, were initially identified as candidates for the Board of Directors by the members of the Executive Committee.

 Director and Stockholder Meetings.
-The Board of Directors met four times during the Company's last fiscal year.
+The Board of Directors met five times during the Company's last fiscal year.
 During the last fiscal year, all of the individuals serving as director attended at least 75% of the aggregate of (1) the total number of meetings of the Board and (2) the total number of meetings held by all committees of the Board on which they served.
 The Company encourages each Board member to attend the Company's Annual Meeting.
-All individuals serving as director at that time were in attendance at the Company's Annual Meeting held on May 18, 2019 except for one director.
+All individuals serving as director at that time were in attendance at the Company's Annual Meeting held on May 16, 2020.

 Executive Sessions; Presiding Director.
 As required by the NYSE listing standards, our non-management directors meet on a regularly scheduled basis in executive session at which only non-management directors are present.
 Our non-management directors choose a presiding independent director by majority vote for each session.
-The presiding director is responsible for, among other things, presiding at the executive session of the independent directors for which he or she is chosen to serve and apprising the Chairman of the issues considered at such meetings.
+The presiding director is responsible for, among other things, presiding at the executive session of the non-management directors for which he or she is chosen to serve and apprising the Chairman of the issues considered at such meetings.
 Our independent directors also meet at least annually.